Odisha eases pollution penalty for traffic rule violators | Devdiscourse

 Odisha government has decided to relax penalty norm under new motor vehicles act for a period of 30 days, beginning Friday, for air and noise pollution, following public outcry over imposition of heavy fines on violators of traffic rules, an official said.
 On July 31, Parliament had passed the Motor Vehicles (Amendment) Bill, 2019 that had provisions for stricter and heavier penalties for violations in an attempt to improve road safety.

 The Bill got President's assent on August 9 and is applicable pan India from September 1.
 "In view of long queues for pollution test in the state, the government has decided not to charge Rs 10,000 as penalty for air and noise pollution from violators for the next 30 days.
-This is effective from September 6," state commerce and transport secretary G Srinivas told reporters here.
+This is effective from September 6," he told reporters here.

 Under the new legislation, the violation of PUC (pollution under control) norm invites a penalty of Rs 10,000 as against the previous rate of Rs 1,000 on the first violation and Rs 2,000 for the second one.
 Urging people to get pollution testing certificates in the next 30 days, Srinivas said traffic police and RTO officials should not harass commuters and vehicle owners for not furnishing PUC certificates.